 Give your prospects time and distance to view the art at their pace.
 Be ready to engage at the appropriate time.
-You do not want to come off as neither aloof, nor desperate.
-When you re-engage, don’t ask a closed ended question such as, “Can I answer any questions for you?”
-Use open ended questions.
+You want to come off as neither aloof nor desperate.
+When you re-engage, don’t ask a closed-ended question such as, “Can I answer any questions for you?”
+Use open-ended questions.
 “How long have you been collecting art?”
 “What other artists do you collect?”
 “What kinds of art do you own?’

 When there is a large collection of art on view at one time, it can be daunting for buyers.
 If they want your work, it’s likely they will love more than one piece.
 My thoughts on “Offering Big” are part of my new e-book, The Zen of Selling Art.
 But that only works when the budget fits the offer.

 You need to hone in on what your buyer is thinking.
 This is where your confidence and expertise will help you lead the sale.

 Your intelligence gathering may have helped you discover the buyer’s budget.
 Perhaps you heard their indecision in comments to you, or a spouse or partner.
 Their wavering is your opportunity to lead the sale.
 This is your opportunity to help them make the decision.

 How often has a knowledgeable salesperson helped you make a choice?
 This suit flatters your figure, but I recommend this color.
 It will look fabulous on you.
 These speakers are perfect for your room size.
 This coffee maker is not the highest-priced but is the best made and makes the best coffee.
 This firmer mattress will give you great back support and last for ten years.
 But, what you will truly love is the state-of-the-art gel comfort top.